VenturaPereira/LPOO1617_T2G3/README.md

 ### KeyboardInput Class

-This class handles all the input made by the user.
+This class handles all the input made by the user, triggering animations and manipulating the physics world.

+## Screens Package

+### Screen Class

+This is a abstract class that represents a screen of the game.
+It renders the background and all the layout of the screen.
+A screen will use a ScreenAdapter from the libgdx library.

+#### PlayScreenClass

+This is a abstract class that represents a level of the game.
+A playscreen will use a ScreenAdapter from the libgdx library